Kenny Vasoli: Biography

 Kenneth Robert Vasoli was born May 20, 1984, in Abington, Pennsylvania, and attended Hatboro-Horsham High School.
 At the age of 14, Vasoli was invited to join the pop punk band The Starting Line after Matt Watts read his AOL Messenger profile.
 Vasoli finished high school early at the age of 17 to concentrate on music, and was 18 years old upon release of The Starting Line's debut album Say It Like You Mean It in 2002.
 Vasoli was a member of the bands The Prize Fight and Smash Adams, and in early 2004 also had a short-lived side-project called Statue with members of The Prize Fight and Inkling.

 In 2006, Vasoli formed the band Person L as an outlet to explore other musical styles different from The Starting Line.
-Person L was just a side project when The Starting Line’s third and final album "Direction" (2007) was being recorded.
+Person L was just a side project when The Starting Line’s third album "Direction" (2007) was being recorded.
 As Vasoli puts it, his new band was a way to get his “weird-ies” out.
 But after "Direction” it became his full-time creative focus, as he felt in some ways spent with his original band.
 "I probably was the leader in us cooling down.
 I think I had probably reached a point where I felt a little bit tapped creatively to write for that band," Vasoli said.

 "Life is short dude," Vasoli said, speaking about his ever-changing creative outlets.
 "If I'm given the opportunity to be in the driver's seat, I don't want to paint myself into a corner of being trapped in these same 20 songs for my whole life."